Local regression: Robust local regression

+results; this does not require a scale parameter.
+When $p=0$, this criterion is minimized by a locally weighted median; local $L_1$ regression can be interpreted as estimating the median, rather than mean, response.
+If the loss function is skewed, this becomes local quantile regression.
+See Keming Yu and M.C.
+Jones (1998).

 Advantages

 As discussed above, the biggest advantage LOESS has over many other methods is the process of fitting a model to the sample data does not begin with the specification of a function.
 Instead the analyst only has to provide a smoothing parameter value and the degree of the local polynomial.
 In addition, LOESS is very flexible, making it ideal for modeling complex processes for which no theoretical models exist.
 These two advantages, combined with the simplicity of the method, make LOESS one of the most attractive of the modern regression methods for applications that fit the general framework of least squares regression but which have a complex deterministic structure.